jhpce-jhu/jhpce_mkdocs/docs/portal/web-reset.md

 ---
 # JHPCE User Account Tools

+Our [web portal](https://jhpce-app02.jhsph.edu/) has several sections.

-The JHPCE User Account Tools provide means to:
+The JHPCE User Account Tools section provide the means to:

 * Reset your password
 * Request Authenticator Code ("One Time Password")